ufidon/cd/mod2/comdes.md

 - ❷ formulate specification in Boolean equation or truth table
 - ❸ optimize formulation
 - ❹ map optimization to implementation technology
+  - typically one of the two universal gates: NAND or NOR
 - ❺ verify that the implementation fullfil the specification